I’m sure like me every Mac users been there. You try to connect your iPhone to your Mac with Bluetooth and it just won’t work.

 When your Mac reappears.
 Click on its name to connect.
 Accept your iPhones connection request on your Mac.
 And click on your iPhone to pair the two.

-5. Toggle Bluetooth on and off.
+5. Toggle/Turn Bluetooth off and on.

 Sometimes a quick toggle on and off of Bluetooth on both your Mac and iPhone.
 Can solve your Bluetooth problem.